aerogearcatalog/keycloak-apb/apb_overview.md

     * Routes (either HTTP or HTTPS depends on the option) for Keycloak
     * Create a new realm in Keycloak using the current OpenShift project name
     * Create a new secret in the current OpenShift namespace with admin user credentials
-    * Create a new configmap (labelled with the Keycloak service instance ID) in the current namespace with the following info:
+    * Create a new secret (labelled with the Keycloak service instance ID) in the current namespace with the following info:
         * Name and type of the service
         * Realm name
         * URL of the Keycloak service